‘Exciting’ prizes planned to spur COVID vaccinations

 There is some early data suggesting that big prizes are helping persuade people to get vaccinated.

-The weekend before the announcement, vaccination numbers were down 25 percent over the prior weekend.
+The weekend before the announcement, vaccination numbers were down 25 percent from the prior weekend.
 The weekend after the announcement, they jumped 28 percent, according to the state’s health department.

 ‘A significant bump’